NVIDIA/TensorRT/tools/Polygraphy/examples/cli/debug/01_debugging_flaky_trt_tactics/README.md

 Sometimes, a tactic in TensorRT may produce incorrect results, or have otherwise buggy behavior.
-Since the TensorRT builder relies on timing tactics, engine builds are non-deterministic, which can make tactic bugs manifest as flaky failures.
+Since the TensorRT builder relies on timing tactics, engine builds are non-deterministic, which can make tactic bugs manifest as flaky/intermittent failures.

 One approach to tackling the problem is to run the builder several times, saving tactic replay files from each run.
 Once we have a set of known-good and known-bad tactics, we can compare them to determine which tactic is likely to be the source of error.

-The `debug build` subtool allows us to automate this process.
+The `debug build` subtool allows you to automate this process.

 For more details on how the `debug` tools work, see the help output:
 `polygraphy debug -h` and `polygraphy debug build -h`.

 ## Running The Example

-For this example, we'll break the process down into 3 steps:

 1. Generate golden outputs from ONNX-Runtime: